Financial Aid Consumer Information

 Students that wish to study abroad at a school that is ineligible for federal student aid should plan for this well ahead of the term they wish to do so.
 Private loans that do not require school certification are another option to consider as a funding source for Study Abroad in the event that the requirements cited above cannot be fulfilled.

-United States Department of Education releases sequestration update regarding Federal Direct Loan fees on Friday, April 5, 2013.
-The loan fee for Direct Subsidized Loans and Direct Unsubsidized Loans is increased from 1.0 percent to 1.051 percent and the loan fee for Direct PLUS Loans is increased from 4.0 percent to 4.204 percent.
-According to the U.S. Department of Education, Direct Subsidized Loans, Unsubsidized Loans and Direct PLUS Loans (for both parent and graduate student borrowers) the increased loan fee percentages required by the sequester must be applied to any loan disbursement for which the first disbursement of the loan will be made on or after July 1, 2013.
+Effective 7/1/2014, the loan fee for Direct Subsidized Loans and Direct Unsubsidized Loans is increased from 1.051 percent to 1.072 percent and the loan fee for Direct PLUS Loans is increased from 4.204 percent to 4.288 percent.
+According to the U.S. Department of Education, Direct Subsidized Loans, Unsubsidized Loans and Direct PLUS Loans (for both parent and graduate student borrowers) the increased loan fee percentages required by the sequester must be applied to any loan disbursement for which the first disbursement of the loan will be made on or after July 1, 2014.
 The date of the first disbursement is the determining factor of the loan fee amount, not the loan period.

 - Undergraduate Students